 What's Wrong with Permissive Parenting?

-Most good parents hate the idea of causing their child grief.
+Most parents hate the idea of causing their child to get upset.
 They don’t want to incite a tantrum, and they certainly don’t want their child to be angry at them.
+Haven't we all felt that way?
+Besides, it's so hard to know whether what we're asking is developmentally reasonable.
+And we're so tired!

 But setting limits is an important part of good parenting.
 Infants' wants are identical to their needs.
 But over time, that changes.
 Toddlers' wants are often in direct opposition to their long-term developmental needs and safety.
 When parents don't make that developmental leap and learn to set limits, their children don't develop the ability